 Doctors told bride-to-be Laurin Bank, from South Carolina, to carry her wedding date forward, as it appeared to them she was losing her battle with stage four cancer.
-Laurin declined, and indeed, and her instincts proved correct … at least for a while.
+Laurin declined, and her instincts proved correct … at least for a while.

 The blushing bride held on for seven months after her wedding day.